Henry Tillinghast Sisson

-Henry Tillinghast Sisson (August 20, 1831 – October 19, 1910) was a colonel in the Union Army during the American Civil War, a lieutenant governor of Rhode Island from 1875 to 1877 serving under Governor Henry Lippitt, and inventor of the three-ring binder.
+Henry Tillinghast Sisson (August 20, 1831 – October 19, 1910) was a colonel in the Union Army during the American Civil War, a lieutenant governor of Rhode Island from 1875 to 1877 serving under Governor Henry Lippitt, and inventor and manufacturer of a binder for papers.

 Early life

 He was a lifelong resident of Little Compton, Rhode Island, and inherited a stone mansion at Sakonnet Point.
 The mansion was originally built by his father for use as a hotel and recently has been known as the Stone House Inn.

-In 1859, Sisson secured patent no. 23506 for the design of a loose-leaf ring binder.
+In 1859 Sisson secured patent no. 18904 and in 1859 (reissued 1866) patent no. 23506 for the design of portfolios that used springs and strings to temporarily secure papers in a binder.

 Civil War service

 Sisson was commissioned as a lieutenant and paymaster for the 1st Rhode Island Detached Militia (aka.
 1st Rhode Island Volunteer Infantry Regiment) in May 1861 and served until the regiment was mustered out in August 1861.
-He participated in the Battle of Bull Run on July 21, 1961 under General Ambrose Burnside.
+He participated in the Battle of Bull Run on July 21, 1861 under General Ambrose Burnside.

 In April 1862 he was commissioned as major of the 3rd Rhode Island Heavy Artillery and commanded three companies (B, F and K) of that regiment at the Battle of Secessionville, South Carolina.

 On November 5, 1862 he was promoted to colonel and given command of the 5th Rhode Island Infantry which became the 5th Rhode Island Heavy Artillery on May 27, 1863.
 Colonel Sisson was mustered out of service, along with his regiment, on June 26, 1865.

 Post-war life

 In 1864, he married Nettie Walworth in New Bern, North Carolina; she died in 1868.
 He then married Emily Josephine Brownell in 1870; they had four children.

 He was elected as a Republican to the office of Lieutenant Governor of Rhode Island in 1874 and served from 1875 until 1877.

+He continued to envision technical inventions, and filed an 1880 patent application for a balloon with electric lights that could either advertise at night or light up an area during a battle.